yeraysarmiento/pokemon_classes/README.md

 ## Technologies

-The front-end has been built with vanilla Javascript (using classes), SASS and Jest for testing it.
+The front-end has been built using classes from Javascript, SASS and Jest for testing it.

 ## Screenshots